Commerce Trust Building; Commerce Bank of Kansas City

 In 1953 a large bronze and copper clock was installed on the southwest corner.
 It was built by the Livers Bronze Company in conjunction with IBM.
 Image obtained from flickr.

-The first floor of the historic building includes a model of the modern Commerce Bank Building which is located next to this structure
+The first floor of the historic building includes a model of the more recent Commerce Bank Building which is located next to this structure

 The building's exterior has remained largely unchanged since its construction over a century ago.